-- This slide summarizes the project timeline. - Construction began in September of 2006. - Wetland construction was organized by area and module -- most excavation and grading was completed by 2008, with the addition of tidal creeks in W2/3 completed in November 2010, and re-grading of this area to lower elevations in March 2014. - Large scale planting of salt marsh plants, including cordgrass, Spartina in the low marsh was completed in 2011, with some additional planting in high marsh in 2016, 2017, 2018. - Inlet channel dredging was completed in September 2011, with follow-up maintenance dredging in November 2015 and 2017. - Performance monitoring began in the year 2012, following the initial September 2011 dredging.
+- This slide summarizes the project timeline. - Construction began in September of 2006. - Wetland construction was organized by area and module -- most excavation and grading was completed by 2008, with the addition of tidal creeks in W2/3 completed in November 2010, and re-grading of this area to lower elevations in March 2014. - Large scale planting of salt marsh plants, including cordgrass, Spartina in the low marsh was completed in 2011, with some additional planting in high marsh in 2016, 2017, 2018. - Inlet channel dredging was completed in September 2011, with follow-up maintenance dredging in November/December of 2015, 2017, and 2019. - Performance monitoring began in the year 2012, following the initial September 2011 dredging. - We are now in the eighth year of performance monitoring.